AntondeGroot/Flashbook/README.md

 It is possible to combine multiple notes and then use that to rehearse or to print it as a PDF, for example if you want to combine lecture notes with homework assignments.

+### Add topics:
+you can also add topics to a flashcard.
+These will be the page wide black bars of text as you can see in the section "Print".
+When the very first card does not contain a topic it will automatically display the name of the book at the top of the page.

 ## Flashbook: LaTeX
 It is also possible to enter LaTeX code